-5 Can the shareholders or other equity interest holders, directors and officers or other authorised signatories of an obligor organised in your jurisdiction be determined from a search of a public registry?
+Can the shareholders or other equity interest holders, directors and officers or other authorised signatories of an obligor organised in your jurisdiction be determined from a search of a public registry?
 If not, how are these parties customarily identified?

 Marshall Islands law does not, strictly speaking, require the disclosure on the public record of shareholders, members or other equity interest holders, directors, officers or other authorised signatories.
 This issue is usually addressed in transactions by requiring incumbency certificates stating the identities and interests in the specific entity.
 Often there are additional disclosure requirements and supporting documentation required, such as resolutions appointing officers, elections to the board and inspection of the stock transfer ledger, where relevant.
+It should be noted that Marshall Islands law still permits the issuance of bearer as well as registered shares in Marshall Islands corporations.